Skip to main content

 TL;DR

 Do not treat timeshare ownership as a routine estate asset.
 Confirm title status, collect complete records early, and manage deadlines deliberately so the estate is not exposed to avoidable fees and disputes.
+Until counsel reviews the file, do not assume heirs should use the ownership or accept its benefits.

 Executor first-7-days checklist